-- 5.1 Alongside the budget setting process, heads of service in conjunction with portfolio holders have identified service delivery priorities for 2019/20.
-These can be found at Essential Reference Paper 'C'.
+5.1 Alongside the budget setting process, heads of service in conjunction with portfolio holders have identified service delivery priorities for 2019/20.
+These can be found at Essential

+Reference Paper 'E'.
 The service plans outline in detail the key actions that are to be delivered over the next year and the means by which they will be monitored.
-These are proposed in the context of both the 2019/20 budget and the key priorities within the Council's Corporate Strategic Plan which was agreed by Members in February 2016: - Priority 1: improve the health and wellbeing of our communities (changed to "people") - o Residents living active and healthy lives - o Support for our vulnerable families and individuals - Communities engaged in local issues - Priority 2: enhance the quality of people's lives (changed to "places") - Attractive places - Future development best meets the needs of the district and its residents (changed to "future places") - Priority 3: Enable a flourishing economy (changed to "businesses") - Support for our businesses and the local economy - Vibrant town centres - Working with others, to have achieved the right infrastructure for our businesses and communities - 5.2 Members are asked to recommend to Executive that the service plans be adopted alongside the budget.
+These are proposed in the context of both the 2019/20 budget and the key priorities within the Council's Corporate Strategic Plan which was agreed by Members in February 2016:

+- Priority 1: improve the health and wellbeing of our communities (changed to "people") - Residents living active and healthy lives - o Support for our vulnerable families and individuals - o Communities engaged in local issues - Priority 2: enhance the quality of people's lives (changed to "places") - Attractive places - Future development best meets the needs of the district and its residents (changed to "future places") - Priority 3: Enable a flourishing economy (changed to "businesses") - Support for our businesses and the local economy - Vibrant town centres - Working with others, to have achieved the right infrastructure for our businesses and communities - 5.2 Members are asked to recommend to Executive that the service plans be adopted alongside the budget. - 6 Reserves - 6.1 The reserves are an important part of the budget setting process, there are minimum requirements set out for General Fund Reserves, however authorities are also expected to maintain a level of Earmarked Reserves to fund one off projects and initiatives.
+The emphasis for this Medium Term Financial Plan is to ensure the longevity of the Council's funding and provide investment funding for future income